stirtrek/stirtrek.github.io/Readme.md

 1. In `sponsorsYYYY.json` give that sponsor the attribute `"longDescription": "true",`.
 This decreases their font size a little.
 2. In `site.css` you can also force a particular tier to have more spacing by overriding the default.
 Search for `sponsor.sponsor-bronze .sponsorCompany .description {` replacing bronze with the appropriate tier and change height from 150px.

+## FAQs
+# Are images downloading but not for the current year?
+Check that the current year is in the the allYears list in _config.yml.
+That list determines which years are downloaded.